 - sexual orientation

-On one end of the sexual orientation spectrum, a person may only be attracted to women, and on the other end, a person may only be attracted to men.
+At one end of the sexual orientation spectrum, a person may only be attracted to women, and at the other end, a person may only be attracted to men.

 In the middle of the spectrum are those who feel a range of sexual and romantic attraction toward different genders and sexes.

-It is important to remember that a person can feel different types of attraction to different genders.
-For example, a person may feel sexual attraction to one or more genders and romantic attraction to different genders.
+It is important to remember that a person can feel different types of attraction toward different genders.
+For example, a person may feel sexual attraction toward one or more genders and romantic attraction toward different genders.

 Also, a person may identify with one sexual orientation and experience different levels of sexual and romantic attraction within that orientation.
-For example, one person who identifies as bisexual may greatly prefer women over men, and another may experience greater romantic attraction to women but stronger sexual attraction to other genders.
+For example, one person who identifies as bisexual may greatly prefer women over men, and another may experience greater romantic attraction toward women but stronger sexual attraction toward other genders.

 People may also find it helpful to know the terms describing other sexual orientations.
 By knowing the terminology, people can better understand another person’s sexuality.

 Do people need to identify their sexual orientation?

 People do not necessarily need to identify as one type of sexual orientation.